ben-pr-p/zod-ai/README.md

 ### Support for Other Models

-In addition to OpenAI, Anyscale endpoints and Ollama are also supported.
+In addition to OpenAI, Anyscale endpoints and custom access (like Ollama) are also supported.

 Anyscale endpoints have a special feature that constrains response generation to a specific JSON schema, which OpenAI and Ollama only offer constraining the response to JSON.